Disa stachyoides advertising pollinator food

 Photographer: Judd Kirkel Welwitch

 The sac-like, pointed tips of the lateral sepals of Disa stachyoides flowers are well below the white lips.
 The spurs, the more functional sacs for feeding pollinators are, however, positioned at the back of the dorsal sepals.
 The corollas appear elegantly streamlined as if ready for swallow dives from their perches on the ovary tips.
 Ample landing space is available on floral parts for passing pollinators.
-They are expected to be rather busy here in summer.
+They are expected to be rather busy here in bloomtime, which is late spring to after midsummer.

 The soft corollas in picture don’t appear as durable as the central axis or stalk of the inflorescence, or even the ovaries.
 Both of these are required to last for longer in fulfilling their reproduction related chores.
-Much has to be achieved by the plant after the flowers are gone.
+Much has still to be achieved by the plant in its annual cycle after the flowers are gone.